-Fine motor and gross motor delays in autism:
+Fine Motor and Gross motor delays in autism:

 Research on autism suggests that energy production is at the root of many symptoms including fine motor and gross motor delays.
 Mitochondria are the energy production factories inside all of our cells.
 Mitochondrial disorders lead to problems with energy production in every cell.
 Dysfunctional mitochondria function but do not create enough energy to adequately support development.

 Motor delays in autism are certainly linked to the decreased energy produced by the mitochondria under conditions of oxidative stress (induced by chronic cell danger response and immunoexcitotoxicity).
-The intricacies of alterations in the brain, in the case of fine and gross motor skills may also help explain why some children have delayed gross and fine motor skills.
+The intricacies of alterations in the brain, in the case of fine and gross motor skills may also help explain why some children have delayed gross motor and fine motor skills.

 The role of brain pruning in fine motor and gross motor delays in autism: